 Step 4: Stay Abreast of Foot Trends

-Periodically peruse the profiles and sites of the most popular and trending foot models so you can stay on top of new and emerging foot trends and ideas.
+Periodically peruse the profiles and sites or a blog of the most popular and trending foot models so you can stay on top of new and emerging foot trends and ideas.
 Keeping relevant in the market and making sure you’re offering a good selection is key to long-term success…if that’s something you want to have.
+Update your ads often with the latest trends to catch potential buyer’s attention.

-If you opt to create your own website or listing, you set your own prices and all the money you earn is yours.
+If you opt to create your own website or listing, (instead of a social media site) you set your own prices and all the money you earn is yours.
 You can try different rates, packages, and subscriptions to see that works and how much people are willing to pay.

 However, as mentioned above, unless you’re a niche-marketing genius, creating a following for a specific and somewhat taboo fetish is going to be an uphill battle.
 We’ve been told that Pinterest is a good place to begin marketing foot pics.